radl97/sec-web/README.md

 ## TODO

-Filter packets by SSL version and cipher suite.
+- Filter packets by SSL version and cipher suite.
-Install Ublock origin?
+- Adblock might sell your data [citation needed](), install Ublock origin?
-DNSSec
+- DNSSec
-HTTPS everywhere
+- Redirect HTTP connections to HTTPS by Squid?
-VPN, IPSec?
+- Enable/configure VPN, IPSec?
-What to install for these to work
+- What to install for these to work
+- Daemonize